MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 By following the BDD approach and mocking the response from Unity's event handler, we can seamlessly develop our feature.
 Jest provides the capability to mock the Unity response, allowing us to simulate different scenarios during testing.

 In addition to this approach, there is another method to verify Unity commands.
 By mocking the Unity context provider, we can assert whether a specific event has been called with the correct event name.
-Here is an example of such a test:
+Here is an example of such a unit test:

 ```tsx
 // jestMock.test.tsx